Sign in to track your reading

 Begin in silence…

-Close your eyes and open your hands as a posture of receptiveness before the Lord.
-Ask the Lord to help you worship him in your heart and mind.
+Close your eyes and open your hands as a symbol of receptivity, inviting the Lord to lead your heart and mind in worship.

 Set the scene…

-Today's story is part of a series of devotional reflections about women from the centuries following the New Testament.
-The women we will meet committed their lives to sharing the gospel.
+Our story is part of a series of devotional reflections about women beyond the New Testament.
+The women we will meet committed their lives to sharing the Gospel.

 She lost her sight at six weeks old due to a mistreated eye infection.
 However, she never blamed the inexperienced doctor whose treatment left her without her sight.
 As a child, she credited a Christian lady, Mrs. Hawley, with teaching her the Bible.
-Her knowledge of scripture and her deep relationship with Jesus is evident in Fanny's work.
+Fanny's knowledge of Scripture and abiding relationship with Jesus is evident in her work.